gzachariadis/Python.Challenges/README.md

-# Challenges
+# Python Challenges

-A repository covering my answers to Codewars Python Challenges.
+A repository covering Python Challenges I have managed to complete.

-✅ - Indicates I achieved the Optimal Solution
+A "✅" next to a Challenge Title indicates I achieved the Optimal Solution, as voted, under the corresponding Platform, on my first attempt.

 Completed - 31